sholarz/Scholarz-Path/scrape/scholarship_scrapers/README.md

 ## Notes

 - Source selectors live in `src/sources.py`.
-- The webhook requires `application_deadline`, `level`, and `type`.
+- The webhook schema is intended for future integration and expects `application_deadline`, `level`, and `type`.
-- If those fields are missing on a page, the scraper will skip the item.
+- If those fields are missing on a page, the demo connector will skip the item.
 - Update selectors and field extraction for accuracy.